 5. Bike or Walk

-If you are only going a short distance and you’re not transporting anything heavy, a simple solution to save gas money is to bike or walk to your destination.
+If you are only going a short distance and you’re not transporting anything heavy, a simple solution to save gas money is to bike or walk to your destination instead of driving.
 It’s better for your body, it’s better for your car, and it’s better for the environment.

 6. Group Errands